 So when I was told by letter — because of course they waited until I was eight hours away and about a month after it happened — that I was on academic probation and at risk of expulsion if I did anything else, I laughed.
 Hysterically.
 I was particularly tickled by the line about them holding my transcripts so they could not be released to other schools.

-I couldn’t have been more delightfully happy to send a response back telling them that they could hold all the transcripts they wanted.
+Too late!
+I couldn’t have been more delighted to send a response back telling them that they could hold all the transcripts they wanted.
 I’d already been accepted to another school, an HBCU, and had no desire for Northern Michigan University to get a dime of my own or my parents’ tuition money.

 I have not stepped foot in Marquette or on NMU’s campus sense.
 I learned a lot in college, but I certainly did not expect for racism to be on my syllabus.
 To live and to learn.